 Chicago BitTorrent Download Lawyer Defending Victims Accused of BitTorrent Copyright Infringement

 Many people who receive an ISP subpoena notification, a settlement demand letter or a summons are somewhat confused as to why or how their name got involved.
-We can help you to understand the anatomy of a torrent lawsuit, how you became a target, and perhaps most importantly, how you can best protect your interests.
+Our defense attorney for alleged BitTorrent downloads can help you to understand the anatomy of a torrent lawsuit, how you became a target, and perhaps most importantly, how you can best protect your interests.

 This is how it starts: